Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 • input:

-• sample.size = an integer specifying the number of observations to simulate
+• N = an integer specifying the sample size (number of observations to simulate)

-• xlimits = a vector of length 2 specifying the minimum and maximum values of the covariate “x”
+• xlims = a vector of length 2 specifying the minimum and maximum values of the covariate “x”

 • suggested algorithm:

-• sample random values (size=“sample.size”) from a uniform distribution (min and max defined by “xlimits”) to represent the covariate (use the “runif()” function)
+• sample random values (size=“N”) from a uniform distribution (min and max defined by “xlims”) to represent the covariate (use the “runif()” function)

-• Use the defined linear model (defined by “coefs”) to determine the expected value of the response.
+• Use the defined linear model (defined by the first two “parms”) to determine the expected value of the response.

-• Add “noise” to the expected values according to the “stdev” parameter (use the “rnorm()” function).
-Note that this should now depend on the covariate “x”.
+• Add “noise” to the expected values according to the parameters assuming normally distributed residual error (use the “rnorm()” function).

 • return: